Making Space: A Framework for Narrative Coherence

 Work With the Next Usable Move

 Strategic clarity does not require a complete map.
-It requires the next move that creates order inside the current space.
+It requires the next move to create order within the current space.
 Large plans often collapse in chaotic environments because the conditions keep changing.
 A smaller, well-placed action can reveal more than extended analysis.

 The point is not to control every variable.
 The point is to make one decision that improves coherence.